Diphenhydramine / ibuprofen Side Effects

 For Healthcare Professionals

 The CNS depressant effect of diphenhydramine parallels its plasma concentrations.
 The plasma concentration threshold for sedation is 30 to 42 ng/mL, and to cause mental impairment is 58 to 74 ng/mL.
 Dystonic reactions have been accompanied by dizziness, mental confusion, rigidity, lip and tongue protrusion, trismus, torticollis, and swallowing difficulties and generally resolve spontaneously.
-Toxic encephalopathy has been reported in a child with chicken pox treated generously with topical diphenhydramine.
 Delirium has been reported in elderly patients with mild dementia following a small oral dose of diphenhydramine.

 More serious gastrointestinal effects of ibuprofen are uncommon but include occult blood loss, ulcer, gastrointestinal hemorrhage with or without perforation, and pancreatitis.
 In addition, a case of ibuprofen-associated colitis has been reported.

 The incidence of gastrointestinal blood loss with ibuprofen is dose-related, occurring in up to 17% of patients receiving 1,600 mg per day and in 23% of patients receiving 2,400 mg per day.

 Patients with a history of serious gastrointestinal events or alcohol abuse are at increased risk for severe gastrointestinal side effect.
 Ibuprofen should be used with caution in these patients.[Ref]

 Frequency not reported: New or worsened renal insufficiency, nephrotic syndrome with and without renal failure, acute renal failure due to tubulointerstitial nephritis, papillary necrosis, and acute tubular necrosis[Ref]